-This article breaks down the essentials of financial modeling and milestone planning for biotech seed rounds, with practical steps, industry benchmarks, and actionable advice.
+This article breaks down the essentials of financial modeling and milestone planning for biotech seed rounds, with practical steps, industry benchmarks, and actionable advice to help you turn your science and strategy into a fundable story.

 1. Research and Development (R&D) Expenses

-R&D is the biggest cost driver for early-stage biotech.
 Your model should break down expenses by project, phase, and activity.
-Include costs for lab supplies, personnel, preclinical studies, and external services.
-Use historical data, vendor quotes, and expert input to create realistic estimates.
+For each, include costs for lab supplies, staff, preclinical studies, and external services.

 2. Clinical Trial Costs

 If your seed round will fund preclinical or clinical work, detail these costs separately.
-Include trial design, regulatory submissions, CRO fees, patient recruitment, and data analysis.
+Include trial design, regulatory submissions, CRO (Contract Research Organization) fees, patient recruitment, and data analysis.
 Clinical trials are unpredictable, so include contingency buffers and scenario analysis.

 3. Regulatory Timelines and Costs